Web Application Programmer

 - Comfortable using a Linux shell.

-- Experience implementing templates to layout and organize Web content (the templates may have been designed by others).
+- Experience implementing templates to layout and organize Web content (the templates might have been designed by others).

 - Experience using a version control system.

-- Write a letter of application for this specific job in which you detail at least one project on which you have worked that exemplifies proficiency in all of the minimum requirements and as many of the preferred requirements as possible for the position in EAD.
+- A Cover Letter for this specific job in which you detail at least one project on which you have worked that exemplifies proficiency in all of the minimum requirements and as many of the preferred requirements as possible for the Web Application Programmer position.
 In describing the project(s), include:

 - The task(s) that a client or an instructor presented to you or as you defined it, if the project was one you devised.